 ‘Oh, relax, you can move too, just when you do, don’t you dare follow me!
 I have enough of this noise of yours’ the oak replied.

-‘You can go anywhere, except for the castle.
-That won’t happen, so don’t even try, nobody can leave the Deer Wonderland Forset once you become part of it’ – the oak exclaimed joyfully from the distance before completely disappearing.
+‘You can go anywhere except the castle.
+That will never happen, so don’t even try.
+Nobody can leave the Deer Wonderland Forest once you become part of it.
+Besides, Forest Mother will never let you ha!’ the oak exclaimed joyfully from the distance before completely disappearing.

 ‘Come on, you can do this!
-Abracadabra, move my feet!
-My roots I mean,’ he exclaimed to himself and the roots started to move whilst he was rocking backward and forwards.
+Abracadabra!
+Move my feet!
+My roots, I mean!’ he exclaimed to himself and the roots started to move whilst he was rocking backwards and forwards.
 After a while, they all came out to the surface.

-‘Yessss!!!
-Magic!’ he laughed and chuckled in the voice of an insane man who had just escaped an asylum.
+‘Yessss!
+Magic!’ he said and laughed in the voice of an insane man who had just escaped an asylum.

 ‘Now, lets’ walk!’ he commanded in a firm voice as if he was leading an army to war.